ship-armada/armada/GOVERNANCE.md

 ### Membership changes

-**Routine rotation:** The Security Council manages its own signer composition via standard Gnosis Safe signer replacement.
+**Routine rotation:** The SC manages its own signer composition via standard Gnosis Safe signer replacement.
 This keeps routine rotation off the governance proposal queue.

-**Governance override:** Governance can replace the Security Council multisig address via extended proposal (`setSecurityCouncil(newAddress)` on the governor contract).
+**Governance override:** Governance can replace the SC multisig address via extended proposal (`setSecurityCouncil(newAddress)` on the governor contract).
 This is the path used after an ejection or if the community loses confidence in the SC.

-**Ejection (via denied veto):** The governor contract automatically removes the Security Council address when a veto ratification vote fails (majority AGAINST).
+**Ejection (via denied veto):** The governor contract automatically removes the SC address when a veto ratification vote fails (majority AGAINST).
 The `setSecurityCouncil` slot is set to `address(0)`.
-During the gap, no Security Council powers are available (no pause, no veto).
-Anyone can submit an extended proposal nominating a new Security Council multisig address — the normal extended proposal path applies (48-hour delay, 14-day vote, 7-day execution delay).
-Governance should treat Security Council replacement as the highest priority during this window.
+During the gap, no SC powers are available (no pause, no veto).
+Anyone can submit an extended proposal nominating a new SC multisig address — the normal extended proposal path applies (48-hour delay, 14-day vote, 7-day execution delay).
+Governance should treat SC replacement as the highest priority during this window.

 ### Limitations

-- All Security Council actions except crowdfund cancel require retroactive ratification or produce automatic ratification votes (veto path)
+- All SC actions except crowdfund cancel require retroactive ratification or produce automatic ratification votes (veto path)
 - Shield pauses auto-expire after 24h — if not renewed, the pause lifts automatically
-- The Security Council has no spending authority, no parameter authority, and no upgrade authority
+- The SC has no spending authority, no parameter authority, and no upgrade authority

 ⚠️ Security Council membership must be confirmed and multisig deployed before the crowdfund opens.